-Some of the main advantages of such titration are given as:
+Some of the main advantages of such titration are given:

-- It is quite difficult to select suitable indicator for the titration of coloured solution.
-In such case, conductometric titration can be carried out.
+- It is quite difficult to select suitable indicators for the titration of colored solutions.
+In such cases, conductometric titration can be carried out.

-- Titration of very of dilutes solution and weak acids versus weak bases can not be carried out in volumetric titration but titration of such acid bases can be carried out quite easily with the help of conductometric titration.
+- Titration of very diluted solution and weak acids versus weak bases can not be carried out in volumetric titration but titration of such acid bases can be carried out quite easily with the help of conductometric titration.

-- In volumetric titration, special attention is needed near end point to detect the colour change but in this titration, no such special care is required near end point.
+- In a volumetric titration, special attention is needed near the endpoint to detect the color change but in this titration, no such special care is required near the endpoint.

 - Arun Bahl, B. S. Bahl & G. D. Tuli, Essentials of Physical Chemistry, S. Chand and CompanyLtd., New Delhi, 2012